David McNeill (Door Tenant)

 • David maintains a long-standing interest in China.
 He has participated in seminars led by Chinese universities and prosecutors on improving defendants’ rights, lectured to Chinese students on English criminal law and established links with Chinese criminal defence lawyers.
 He has written chapters and articles about English law (both in English and Chinese) for publications in mainland China.

-Asset Recovery, Civil Fraud & Confiscation
+Asset Forfeiture, Confiscation & Civil Fraud

 David maintains a strong practice in the parallel criminal and civil jurisdictions under POCA and its predecessors.
 He is regularly instructed by the police, HMRC and NCA in civil cash detention and forfeiture hearings and appeals, and is also experienced in advising and acting in restraint proceedings and applications for civil freezing injunctions.
 He has recently been instructed in a number of Asset Freezing and Forfeiture Order proceedings.